-- Copper’s anti-microbial properties kill bacteria and viruses, including E. coli.
+- Copper’s anti-microbial properties kill bacteria and viruses.

-Before you buy, consider the number of sink bowls, how they are oriented, and the depth and number of holes your sink requires for fixtures.
+Before you buy, consider the orientation of the sink, the number of sink bowls and the depth and number of holes your sink requires for fixtures.

-Tip: Keep your dishwasher location in mind when shopping for a new sink.
-The ideal dishwasher location depends on whether you’re right-handed or left-handed.
-The key is to be able to hold dirty dishes with one hand while rinsing with the other, then place them easily in the dishwasher.
+Keep your dishwasher location in mind when shopping for a new sink.
+The ideal dishwasher location depends on whether you're right-handed or left-handed.
+The key is to be able to hold dirty dishes with one hand while rinsing with the other and then placing them easily in the dishwasher.
 For double sinks, having the garbage disposal installed on the same side as the dishwasher increases efficiency.

-Deciding how many bowls you need is best determined by the size of your kitchen and what you type of activities you use your sink for most often.
+Deciding how many bowls you need is best determined by the size of your kitchen and what type of activities you'll most often perform in the sink.

 - Single bowl sinks offer plenty of space for large-diameter dishes and oversized pots.

 - Double bowl sinks provide room for separate tasks such as washing and rinsing dishes, food preparation and cleanup.

 - Most configurations balance their bowl sizes in ratios of 50/50, 60/40 or 70/30.

 - Triple bowl sinks feature a small third bowl for use as a prep sink.